 But more than that, case study videos, if planned correctly is actually an amalgamation of a suite of different videos in one: It can include a testimonial, an explainer of your service or product, and even a product showcase.

-Case study videos have an incredible longevity.
+Case study videos have incredible longevity.
 For as long as your business exists, and obviously, doesn’t change its services or products that are talked about in the case study, it can be used.

 A case study video that was created for Thomas Duryea, who has become Logicalis Australia, is still being used on their YouTube Channel.